 To export your Outlook calendar, go to File, Open and export, Import and export.
 Select Export to a file and save it to a .csv file.
 To import it into Google Calendar, click the down arrow next to Other calendars and select Import calendar.

-What about Outlook.com Calendar, also used by Windows 8 Calendar app?
-Just click Import in the menu and select the Google Calendar .ics file to import it.
+If you use Outlook.com Calendar, just click Import in the menu and select the Google Calendar .ics file to import it.
 To export to Google Calendar is more difficult.
 Click the Share menu, then Get a link.
 Select the ICS URL with the mouse and press Ctrl+C. Go to Google Calendar, click the down arrow next to Other Calendars and select Add by URL.
 Press Ctrl+V to paste in the URL you copied, but replace webcals:// at the start with http://.

 All your Outlook events and appointments are now either in Google Calendar, whichever one you chose to import to and the sync problems are over.